-Simply put, an active archive is one where data is organized, accessible, retrievable, and intelligently retained, making your archived data useful to the organization.
+An active archive data is organized, accessible, retrievable, and intelligently retained, making your archived data useful to the organization.
 In the past, archives were thought of strictly as a long-term repository for highly infrequently accessed data – think cold storage – and so not much thought was put into intelligently managing this data.
 The hope was that your archive was like an insurance policy that you would never need to use.

 But not only has data overall continued to grow unabated at tremendous rates year over year, but specifically unstructured data has led that charge, with growth rates of 60% or more and predicted to represent 90% or more of all data within just a few years.
 Unstructured data such as office documents, videos, audio files, images, .pdfs, and anything not in a database has now become the lifeblood of most organizations, and intelligently storing this data over the long term is critical not only for compliance and organizational history, but increasingly for business intelligence, analysis, data mining, and other purposes.

-What organizations need is a way to intelligently and cost effectively manage their unstructured data for the long term, not just to save money but increasingly to leverage the data as a critical corporate asset to be mined and used for benefit.
+What organizations need are data archiving methods to intelligently and cost effectively manage their unstructured data for the long term, not just to save money but increasingly to leverage the data as a critical corporate asset to be mined and used for benefit.